FrancesCoronel/personal-website-v3/site/content/adventures/2015-02-11-itunes-music-february-2015.md

 ---
-title: "Cataloging my iTunes Music"
+title: 'Cataloging my iTunes Music'
 date: 2015-02-11
-description: "Compiling all the music from my iTunes library due to sheer boredom."
+description: 'Compiling all the music from my iTunes library due to sheer boredom.'
 banner: https://fvcproductions.files.wordpress.com/2015/02/itunesbanner.jpg
-tags:
-    - music
-    - fvcproductions
 categories:
   - blog
 ---

 Okay, I've decided to compile all the music from my iTunes library due to sheer boredom.